misternasty/focalcodec/README.md

 ## ▶️ Quickstart

-📌 **NOTE**: the `audio-samples` directory contains downloadable audio samples that you can use to test the codec.
+📌 **NOTE**: the `audio-samples` directory contains audio samples that you can download and use to test the codec.

 You can easily load the model using `torch.hub` without cloning the repository: